 Associate Professor Dr Pham Vu Phi Ho, Vice Dean of the Faculty of Foreign Languages, Van Lang University, Vietnam, Vice-president of AsiaCALL International Conference

 Assoc.
 Prof. Pham Vu Phi Ho, Ph.D., Assoc.
 Dean of the Faculty of Foreign Languages, Van Lang University, Vietnam.
-He used to be a Vice-President of Ba Ria – Vung Tau University and Vice-President and Dean of the Faculty of Foreign Languages at Van Hien University, Vietnam.
-Pham has published 58 research articles in both local and International Journals (ISI/Scopus-indexed), and 8 books and course-books, 2-course books were used for undergrad students at HCMC Open University, VN, and one course-book was used for both the undergraduate and graduate level at Lourdes College, Higher Education Department, Cagayan de Oro City, Philippines.
-He has international experience in teaching English at Suranaree University of Technology, Thailand; especially, he worked as a Professor for Gyeongju University, South Korea, in 2014.
+He used to be a Vice-President of Ba Ria – Vung Tau University and Vice-President at Van Hien University, Vietnam.
+Pham has published 64 research articles in both local and International Journals (ISI/Scopus-indexed), and 9 books and course–books, 3-course books were used for both the undergraduate and graduate levels at Van Lang University, HCMC Open University, Vietnam, and Lourdes College, Higher Education Department, Cagayan de Oro City, Philippines.
+He has international experience in teaching English at Suranaree University of Technology, Thailand, and Gyeongju University, South Korea.
 He is the Vice President for Administrative Affairs of AsiaCALL and the managing editor of its Online Journal.
 He is now the Editor-in-chief of the International Journal of TESOL & Education.
-He is also an editor for the Asian Journal of Applied Linguistics (Scopus), an editor for the World Journal of English Language (Scopus), and a peer reviewer for some international Journals indexed in ISI/Scopus such as Computer Assisted Language Learning, Open Sage, International Journal of Instruction.
-His main interests include Academic Writing, peer responses, translation, Teaching methodologies, and Technology-enhanced learning.
+He is a peer reviewer for some international Journals indexed in ISI/Scopus such as Computer Assisted Language Learning, Open Sage...
+His main interests include Academic Writing, peer responses, translation, Teaching methodologies, and Technology-enhanced learning. .
 His CV may be found at https://www.phamho.com/c-v; his Orcid ID; Scopus ID; Google Scholar profile

 Vice President of ICTE